clearlinux/swupd-client/docs/swupd.1.rst

             Matches nothing, because paths are never empty.

-    - `-i, --install (deprecated)`
+    - `-i, --install`

         Install all files into {path} as specified by the `--path={path}` option.
 Useful to generate a new system root, or verify side by side.
-This option has been deprecated, please consider using "swupd os-install" instead.
+This option has been superseded, please consider using "swupd os-install" instead.

     - `-q, --quick`